-Kaili and the surrounding ethnic villages are served by the Liping Airport in Liping County, which only opens two serves, one to/ from Guilin and one to/ from Guiyang, the capital city of Guizhou province.
-The long distance from Liping to Kaili and lack of service to China's major tourist destinations makes Liping Airport of very little use to the travelers.
-The best option of travel is first fly to Guiyang and then take a bus or train to Kaili.
+Kaili city and the surrounding ethnic villages are served by Guiyang Longdongbao Airport and Liping Airport in Liping County.
+Liping Airport only connects directly with three destinations (all beginning with G): Guilin, Guiyang (the capital city of Guizhou province), and Guangzhou.
+The long distance from Liping to Kaili renders Liping Airport less useful for visiting Kaili; though it is very convenient for travelers to the Dong minority region.
+The best option for reaching Kaili is first to fly to Guiyang, and then take a bus or train to Kaili.

-Kaili's train station is a couple of kilometers north of town.
-Departures from Kaili to the Major tour cities such as Beijing, Shanghai, Chongqing, Chengdu and Xiamen are available.
-There are seven trains a day to Guiyang between 8 am to 6:30 pm.
-Train travel from Kaili to Guiyang takes around 3-4 hours.
-The trains from Beijing and Shanghai to Chongqing pass Kaili at midnight.
+Kaili's train station is a couple of kilometers north of the town.
+Trains are available from Kaili to major tourist destinations – such as Beijing, Shanghai, Chongqing, Chengdu and Xiamen.
+There are seven trains a day to Guiyang, leaving between 8 am and 6:30 pm.
+The journey from Kaili to Guiyang takes around 3-4 hours.
+Trains from Beijing and Shanghai to Chongqing pass through Kaili at midnight.

-Kaili is served by three bus stations of which the Kaili Bus Station is the most useful to the travelers.
-There are frequent departures to Guiyang, the capital city and the surrounding towns and villages such as Zhenyuan Town, Leishan Town, Rongjiang Town, Congjiang Town, Taijiang Town.
+Kaili is served by three bus stations, of which Kaili Bus Station is the most useful to tourists.
+There are frequent departures to Guiyang (the provincial capital) and the surrounding towns, such as Zhenyuan, Leishan, Rongjiang, Congjiang, and Taijiang.

-Bus from Kaili to Guiyang runs from 7:45 am to 7:15 pm, with one departure every 30 minutes.
+Buses from Kaili to Guiyang leave between 7:45 am and 7:15 pm, with one departure every 30 minutes.

-Taxi drivers in Kaili are not used to run the meter, instead, taxi ride within urban area is charged 5 yuan per ride at day time and 10 yuan per ride at night.
-If you want to go farther beyond the urban area, you need to negotiate with the driver on the price or ask him to start the meter.
+Taxi drivers in Kaili don’t generally use the meter.
+Instead, taxi rides within the urban area are charged at 5 yuan per ride during the day and 10 yuan per ride at night.
+If you want to go beyond the urban area, you need to negotiate the price with the driver or (better, if possible) ask the driver to use the meter.